Peter Cushing: Hammer Frankenstein films

 Unlike Frankenstein (1931) produced by Universal, the Hammer films revolved mainly around Victor Frankenstein, rather than his monster.
-Screenwriter Jimmy Sangster wrote the protagonist as an ambitious, egotistical and coldly intellectual scientist who despised his contemporaries.
+The screenwriter Jimmy Sangster wrote the protagonist as an ambitious, egotistical and coldly intellectual scientist who despised his contemporaries.
 Unlike the character from the novel and past film versions, Cushing's Baron Frankenstein commits vicious crimes to attain his goals, including the murder of a colleague to obtain a brain for his creature.
 The Curse of Frankenstein also featured Christopher Lee, who played Frankenstein's monster.
 Cushing and Lee became extremely close friends, and remained so for the rest of Cushing's life.
 They first met on the set of the film, where Lee was still wearing the monster make-up prepared by Phil Leakey.
 Hammer Studios' publicity department put out a story that when Cushing first encountered Lee without the make-up on, he screamed in terror.

 Cushing so valued preparation for his role that he insisted on being trained by a surgeon to learn how to wield a scalpel authentically.
 Shot in dynamic colour with a £65,000-budget, the film became known for its heavy usage of gore and sexual content.
 As a result, while the film did well at the box-office with its target audience, it drew mixed to negative reviews from the critics.
 Most, however, were complimentary of Cushing's performance, claiming it added a layer of distinction and credibility to the film.
 Many felt Cushing's performance helped create the archetypal mad scientist character.
-Picturegoer writer Margaret Hinxman, who was not complimentary of Lee's performance, praised Cushing and wrote of the film: "Although this shocker may not have created much of a monster, it may well have created something more lasting: a star!"
-Donald F. Glut, a writer and filmmaker who wrote a book about the portrayals of Frankenstein, said the inner warmth of Cushing's off-screen personality was apparent on-screen even despite the horrific elements of Frankenstein, which helped add a layer of likability to the character.
+The Picturegoer writer Margaret Hinxman, who was not complimentary of Lee's performance, praised Cushing and wrote of the film: "Although this shocker may not have created much of a monster, it may well have created something more lasting: a star!"
+Donald F. Glut, a writer and filmmaker who wrote a book about the portrayals of Frankenstein, said the inner warmth of Cushing's off-screen personality was apparent on-screen even despite the horrific elements of Frankenstein, which helped to add a layer of likability.